twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 ### Setting up the NFS packages

-* Install the NFS packages
+* Install the NFS packages on each of the hosts
 ```shell
 yum install nfs-utils
 ```